omarftt/q-training-gcp-deploy/README.md

 ![Docs](images/pipeline_done.png)

-The purpose of this repository is to launch a training process in production using GCP cloud services.
-To do that inputs could be from bigquery or cloud storage and ML model can be available in VertexAI endpoint or FastAPI Restful API.
+This repository aims to facilitate launching a production training process using Google Cloud Platform (GCP) services.
+It supports input data from BigQuery or Cloud Storage, and enables deployment of machine learning model to VertexAI endpoint or Cloud Run for FastAPI RESTful API.

 ## 1. Getting started